 We talked about the technical aspects of setting up a 3-way match process.
-We then addressed what to expect and how to prepare key stakeholders to ensure the successful implementation of the 3-way match process.
+We then addressed what to expect and how to prepare key stakeholders to successfully implement the 3-way match process.

 In this section, we will cover some best practices to further increase the efficiency of the 3-way match process.

 One of the common issues with the 3-way mismatch is that the item information is not in sync with the supplier information

 For example, if your buyers have to enter the data manually in the purchasing system, then it is likely that there are data entry errors.